30lm32/ml-projects/README.md

 |`Implementation`|Statistics of Countries|`K-Means`|`Java SDK`|[Click](#implementation-of-k-means-algorithm-from-scratch-in-java)|https://github.com/erdiolmezogullari/ml-k-means|

-Please, scroll down to see the detail of projects and their repo's links.
+Please, scroll down to see the comprehensive details about projects or visit their repos.

 ### Which one does it catch whole* SPAM SMS?
 ---